Fluffy Almond Flour Pancakes made with 6 simple ingredients and ready in 15 minutes. You will love this gluten free, low carb breakfast recipe!

 Person showing step-by-step how to make pancakes with almond flour.

-• Add ingredients to one bowl: In a medium bowl, combine the eggs, oil, milk, sweetener, baking powder, and almond flour.
+1. Add ingredients to one bowl: In a medium bowl, combine eggs, oil, milk, sweetener, baking powder, and almond flour.

-• Mix the batter: Whisk well until the batter is smooth.
-The batter should be slightly thinner than regular pancake batter.
+2. Mix the batter: Whisk well until batter is smooth.
+It should be slightly thinner than regular pancake batter.

-• Cook the pancakes: First, preheat large nonstick skillet or griddle over low heat with a bit of oil.
-Pour 1/4 cup of the batter at a time into the skillet, and cook for a few minutes, or until the underneath is a golden brown and bubbles are just beginning to form on top.
+3. Cook low and slow: First, preheat large non-stick skillet over low heat with a bit of oil.
+Pour 1/4 cup of batter into the skillet and cook for a few minutes or until the underneath is golden brown.

-• Flip carefully: Then flip the pancakes carefully and quickly and cook for a further 1-2 minutes.
-Repeat this step with the remaining batter.
+4. Flip carefully: Then flip the pancakes carefully and quickly and cook for a further 1-2 minutes.
+Repeat this step with remaining batter.

 Tips for Best Results

-• Keep them small: Pancakes with almond flour are more fragile than traditional pancakes.
-By making them small, they’ll be easier to flip and transfer from pan to plate.
+• Keep pancakes small: Pancakes with almond flour are more fragile than traditional pancakes.
+By making them small, they’ll be easier to flip and transfer from a pan to plate.

-• Adjust the temperature: These pancakes burn fairly quickly, much quicker than regular pancakes.
+• Cook low and slow: These pancakes burn fairly quickly, much quicker than regular pancakes.
 To avoid that, keep the temperature fairly low and monitor them while cooking.
 Also, you may need to reduce the heat as the skillet becomes hotter.

 As with most pancakes, there are several possible add-ins you can experiment with.
 However, don’t add too much, or it will be hard to flip them.

-• Dry sweetener: You can use dry sweetener of choice and add extra 2 tbsp of milk or water
+• Dry sweetener: You can use dry sweetener of choice and add extra 2 tablespoons of milk or water

-• Omit sweetener: You can skip sweetener all together but add extra 2 tbsp of milk or water.
+• Omit sweetener: You can skip sweetener all together but add extra 2 tablespoons of milk or water.

 • More flavor: A pinch of cinnamon, pumpkin pie spice, nutmeg or pure vanilla extract can help to enhance the flavors of this almond flour pancake recipe.